OrchardCMS/OrchardCore/src/docs/reference/modules/Email.Azure/README.md

 ## Azure Email Settings Configuration

-You may configure the Azure Email Service using the `appsettings.json` file by adding the following settings
+You may configure the Azure Email Service using the configuration provider using the following settings

 ```json
 "OrchardCore_Email_Azure": {